 Enroll in the program officially by completing our signup form.
 This also gives you exclusive access to our CGOP Listserv, where you’ll get weekly news and tips on how to implement CGOP actions.
 Click here to access the form >>>

 3. Begin Greening Your Office

 Implement all Required Actions and as many of the Elective Actions as you like.
 Take as much time as you need for this, and remember that iSEE is here to help if you run into challenges.
-Keep an eye out for monthly newsletters offering tips for how you can make your office more sustainable.
+Keep an eye out for weekly newsletters offering tips for how you can make your office more sustainable.

 4. Ambassador Survey